OSGeo/gdal/doc/source/development/rfc/rfc99_geometry_coordinate_precision.rst

 .. code-block:: c

+    OGRLayerH CPL_DLL GDALDatasetCreateLayerFromGeomFieldDefn(
-    OGRLayerH CPL_DLL GDALDatasetCreateLayerEx(GDALDatasetH, const char *,
+                                               GDALDatasetH, const char *,
                                                OGRGeomFieldDefnH hGeomFieldDefn,
                                                CSLConstList);

-A new ``GDAL_DCAP_HONOR_GEOM_COORDINATE_PRECISION`` driver capability will be added to advertize that a driver honours OGRGeomFieldDefn::GetCoordinatePrecision() when writing geometries.
+A new ``GDAL_DCAP_HONOR_GEOM_COORDINATE_PRECISION`` driver capability will be added to advertise that a driver honours OGRGeomFieldDefn::GetCoordinatePrecision() when writing geometries.
 This may be useul for user interfaces that could offer an option to the user to specify the coordinate precision.
 Note however that the driver may not be able to store that precision in the dataset metadata.

+There will be *no* provision to modify the coordinate precision of an existing layer geometry field with :cpp:func:`OGRLayer::AlterFieldDefn`.

 Driver changes
 --------------